 Thousands of diners in a medieval feast

-Apart from the landing, held this year on the 6th August, the event includes a large programme of cultural activities.
+Apart from the landing, the event includes a large programme of cultural activities.
 The night before there is a medieval feast with 1,000 diners followed by a display of fireworks, enjoyed by around 7,000 people.
 In addition, before the landing, visitors can take part in activities such as theatre performances, concerts, workshops and talks since the beginning of the week.

 The landing is the most dramatic moment of the festival.
 The Vikings sail towards the islets of As Lobeiras, where they plan the attack.
 Then, they head to the Torres do Oeste, escorted by a lot of boats gathered to enjoy the show.
 The drakkars make a tour before docking and the Vikings hit their shields with the swords, which are raised as a threatening signal.